derickfay/Alfred-GetUlyssesSheetURL/README.md

 # Alfred-GetUlyssesSheetURL
-## An Alfred script filter for quick access to Ulysses sheet URLs
+## An Alfred script filter for quick access to Ulysses sheet (and group and filter) URLs

 This is a python script which uses v.
 2.8 of the [Ulysses x-callback-url scheme](https://ulyssesapp.com/kb/x-callback-url/) to populate a script filter for [Alfred 3](https://www.alfredapp.com).
 It outputs Alfred-ready JSON but could probably be easily adapted for other launchers.